juvu/DayTrade-SwingTrade/TradingTechniques.md

 			* Take profit into strength, or any sigh of resistance, or if it breaks 1/2 of its spike
 	* Sell before 2:30 since people don't like holding overnight

+## Multi Day/Week/Month/Year Breakout
+Requirement
+* Need strong  volume for previous resistance
+* Low float / Market cap
+* News Catalyst
+* Stock breaking out and consolidate above resistance
+* Sizing
+	* Buy at the pullback consolidation close to resistance level
+	* Add to the position when it hits high of the day
+	* Take profit into strength

 ## Gap up fill
 * Requirement
 	* Gap up